Kompany in talks with Burnley over manager's job

-Vincent Kompany: Former Manchester City captain in talks with Burnley over manager's job
+Vincent Kompany: Former Man City captain in talks over Burnley manager's job

 Last updated on .From the section Burnley

-Former Manchester City captain Vincent Kompany is in talks with Burnley about their vacant manager's job.
+Former Manchester City captain Vincent Kompany is in talks with Burnley about their vacant manager's job after leaving his role as Anderlecht boss.

-Kompany, 36, is set to leave Anderlecht after finishing third in the league and runners-up in the Belgian Cup final.
+Kompany, 36, has left by mutual consent after finishing third in the league and runners-up in the Belgian Cup final.

-An announcement on his departure could be made as early as Wednesday.

 It is understood Kompany is on a three-man Burnley shortlist for a role which retains appeal despite the club's relegation to the Championship at the weekend - and their financial issues.